1976 Portuguese legislative election: Maps

 Most voted political force by municipality.

 Aftermath

 Fall of the government

 By the fall of 1977, the situation of the Portuguese economy was deteriorating.
-During that year's summer, Prime Minister Mário Soares asked for a loan from the International Monetary Fund (IMF) and several austerity measures were implemented like the rise of interest rates, the devalue of the Escudo and budget cuts.
-However, the policies were quite unpopular and by late 1977 Soares was facing large opposition in the Parliament.
+During that year's summer, Prime Minister Mário Soares asked for a loan from the International Monetary Fund (IMF) and several austerity measures were implemented, like the rise of interest rates, the devalue of the Escudo and budget cuts.
+However, the policies were very unpopular and by late 1977, Soares was facing large opposition in Parliament.
 In November 1977, he proposed a sizeable memorandum between parties and associations to seek common economic and social policies, which was rejected.
 Because of this rejection, Soares presented a motion of confidence in Parliament, which he lost by a 59 vote margin.